-In rare occurrences a draught will be coming from a crack or damage within the glass of your window, if this is the case it will be visually obvious, and you should always get the window replaced as soon as possible.
+In rare occurrences, a draught will be coming from a crack or damage within the glass of your window.
+If this is the case it will be visually obvious; you should always get the window replaced as soon as possible.

 Weatherstripping is easily accessible online or from home improvement stores.
-The strips are quick and easy to install, simply peel and stick them around the frames of your window and they’ll act as a layer of insulation.
-Ideally, you should only be using weatherstripping as a temporary fix, this is because it needs replacing every year as it doesn’t last that long.
-This solution will only be masking the real problem rather than fixing it.
+The strips are quick and easy to install; simply peel and stick them around the frames of your window and they’ll act as a layer of insulation.
+Ideally, you should only be using weatherstripping as a temporary fix.
+This is because it needs replacing every year as it doesn’t last that long.
+Indeed, this solution will only be masking the real problem rather than fixing it.

 Maintaining the locks, hinges and hardware